bevyengine/bevy-website/release-content/0.14/migration-guides/12453_13277_14029_sorted_and_binned_render_phase_items.md

 - AlphaMask3dDeferred
 - [Shadow](https://docs.rs/bevy/0.14.0/bevy/pbr/struct.Shadow.html)

-If you do not have a mesh (such as for GPU-driven particles or procedural generation) and want to use the new binned behavior, the [`BinnedRenderPhase`](https://docs.rs/bevy/0.14.0/bevy/render/render_phase/struct.BinnedRenderPhase.html) includes a new `non_mesh_items` collection which correlates with a new [`BinnedRenderPhaseType`](https://docs.rs/bevy/0.14.0/bevy/render/render_phase/struct.BinnedRenderPhase.html).
+If you do not have a mesh (such as for GPU-driven particles or procedural generation) and want to use the new binned behavior, the [`BinnedRenderPhase`](https://docs.rs/bevy/0.14.0/bevy/render/render_phase/struct.BinnedRenderPhase.html) includes a `non_mesh_items` collection which correlates with the [`BinnedRenderPhaseType`](https://docs.rs/bevy/0.14.0/bevy/render/render_phase/struct.BinnedRenderPhase.html).
 This type is used when [add](https://docs.rs/bevy/0.14.0/bevy/render/render_phase/struct.BinnedRenderPhase.html#method.add)ing items to the `BinnedRenderPhase`.

 It may be additionally useful to checkout the new [custom_phase_item example](https://github.com/bevyengine/bevy/blob/5876352206d1bcea792825bf013eb212383b73d6/examples/shader/custom_phase_item.rs) which details some of the new APIs.